Calculating your State Pension age

-- stop working and get your State Pension
+- stop working and claim your State Pension

-- continue working and get your State Pension as well
+- continue working and claim your State Pension as well

-- continue working and put off claiming your State Pension
+- continue working and defer claiming your State Pension

-If you go on working after State Pension age, you don't pay National Insurance contributions.
+If you continue working after your State Pension age, you don't pay National Insurance contributions.

 Tell the Northern Ireland Pension Centre about a change in your circumstances